Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Learning the Topology

 \subsection{Optimization with the Frank-Wolfe Algorithm}

-In this section, we design an algorithm to find sparse approximate minimizers of the quantity \eqref{eq:prop2}.
-For simplicity, we focus on learning a single mixing matrix $W$ as a ``pre-processing'' step (before running D-SGD), and do so in a centralized manner.
+In this section, we design an algorithm that finds a sparse approximate minimizer of $\bar{\tau}^2$ in \eqref{eq:prop2}.
+We focus on learning a single mixing matrix $W$ as a ``pre-processing'' step (i.e., before running D-SGD), and do so in a centralized manner.
 Specifically, we assume that a single party (which may be one of the agents, or a third-party) has access to the class proportions $\pi_{ik} = P_i(Y=k)$ for each agent $i$ and each class $k$.
 In practice, since each agent has access to its local dataset, it can compute these local proportions locally and share them without sharing the local data itself.